dzenglyuk/presentation_viewer/README.md

 ## Used resources

 All Weather data is taken from [Open Weather Map](https://openweathermap.org/) Free API.
+Information about user's current geolocation - from [IP Info](https://ipinfo.io/) API.

 ## Usage